Clyde–Savannah Central School District: Performance

 The District's 82% graduation rate exceeds the State Standard of 55%.

 Clyde-Savannah High School

 Clyde-Savannah High School, formerly Clyde-Savannah Junior/Senior High School, is located at 215 Glasgow Street and serves grades 9 through 12.
 The current principal is Dr. Craig Pawlak.

 History

 Until fall 2011, the high school served grades 7 through 12.
 After the closure of the middle school building, the middle school moved to the high school building and the 7th and 8th grades were then considered to be part of the middle school.

+In 2024, three varsity football players from the high school pled guilty in Wayne County Court to hazing and forcible touching of a 14-year-old teammate inside the high school locker room.
+They were each sentenced to two years probation for the hazing charge and a one-year conditional discharge for forcible touching.